mjhosseini/open_contextual_link_pred/README.md

 ### Preparing the data

-Download the extracted binary relations from the NewsSpike corpus into convE/data folder:
+Download the extracted triple mentions and other necessary data into the folder "data/":

     sh scripts/data.sh